John Nicholson (poet): Death

 Nicholson liked to go out onto the moors and breathe in the air to get away from the smoke of Bradford.
 Every holiday he would spend on the moors and on Good Friday 1843 (April 13) he set out to visit his aunt.
-On the way he visited several 'places' and by the time he came to the stepping stones (known locally as the Hippings) across the River Aire at Saltaire, he was quite drunk.
+On the way he visited several 'places' and by the time he came to the stepping stones (known locally as the Hippings) across the River Aire at (what is now) Saltaire, he was quite drunk.
 He slipped and fell into the water and was carried down the river for a short distance.
 He managed to haul himself out of the river, but he died on the riverbank.
 His body was taken to the Bay Horse Inn at Baildon and he was buried in Bingley All Saints Graveyard on the 18 April 1843.

 His funeral was attended by a thousand mourners and a friendly benefactor paid for the gravestone.
 He left behind his second wife, Martha and eight children.
 By 1858, the stepping stones in the River Aire had been removed and a campaign was underway to raise money for the family Nicholson left behind.
 Queen Victoria personally sent £5 to the family.